How to Fix the Educational Crisis

 This spurs my brain into high gear.
 When is the optimal time to teach?
 When exactly can I combine my pedagogical skills with a student’s mental abilities to maximize my instruction?
 I think I have the answer!

-Basically, on Mondays, all the students have hangovers or are super tired from the Justin Bieber concert and simply can not concentrate.
+On Mondays, most students have hangovers or are super tired from the Justin Bieber concert and simply can not concentrate.
 Simply put, Mondays are no good.
 By Wednesday, all these hormone-laden teenagers can think about is that it is the middle of the week and it’s half over.
 (It’s not called hump day for nothing, after all)!
 When Thursday rolls around, it’s one day closer to Friday and everyone is discussing their weekend plans.
 Thursday has now become a total loss.
 With everyone thinking about the weekend and making last minute plans, Friday is naturally out.
 (Now you know why so many teachers in elementary school have Fridays as project days)!

 So that leaves Tuesday as the most optimal day to teach.
 The problem is, periods are set up much like the days of the week.
 As students stumble into first period, they are still waking up or recovering from the night.
 So first period is a total wash.
 Third period is out because they are finally awake but hungry and thinking only of lunch.
 Fourth period is lunch, and nothing educational ever happens with teenagers when food is involved, regardless the sickening quality of the cafeteria food!
 After lunch comes fifth period, but by now they’ve overeaten and are all lethargic and satiated.
 By sixth period, they are already looking forward to seventh period and have no idea what you are talking about.
 "Johnny, can you conjugate the verb spielen for me?"
 "Wait....
 What?
 I’m taking German?"
 Mercifully last period comes around and it is a total waste because during class students can only think about one thing: going home.